-In the nine years since its establishment, the SWPN has established an award- winning partnership model and mobilized resources to undertake joint projects to support the Department of Water and Sanitation to address major water issues.
+In the ten years since its establishment, the SWPN has established an award- winning partnership model and mobilized resources to undertake joint projects to support the Department of Water and Sanitation to address major water issues.
 These projects also contribute to reduction of the shared risks impacting the private and civil society sectors.

 The SWPN membership has grown from the original five founding partners and Department of Water and Sanitation, to include amongst its partners 12 international organizations, 37 public sector organizations, six financial institutions, ten civil society organizations and 35 private sector members.